sven-hash/docs/docs/run-nym-nodes/nodes/mixnodes.md

 Please make sure you have access to the `--wallet-address` account, and download the Desktop Wallet [here](https://nymtech.net/get-involved) if you have not already done so, in order to be able to interact with your node!
 :::

-To participate in the Nym testnet, `--host` must be publicly routable on the internet.
-It can be either an Ipv4 or IPv6 address.
+Your `--host` must be publicly routable on the internet in order to mix packets, and can be either an Ipv4 or IPv6 address.
 Your node _must_ be able to send TCP data using _both_ IPv4 and IPv6 (as other nodes you talk to may use either protocol).
 The `$(curl ifconfig.me)` command above returns your IP automatically using an external service.
 Alternatively, you can enter your IP manually wish.
 If you do this, remember to enter your IP **without** any port information.

 :::caution
 Please note that the `init` command will refuse to destroy existing mixnode keys.